 Endocrine System & the ECS

-By properly toning the endocannabinoid system, your immune function will improve, you’ll be less prone to infections, and you’ll be less likely to succumb to disease.Healthy immune function starts with a properly toned endocannabinoid system.
+By properly toning the endocannabinoid system the immune function will improve, making the body less prone to infection and disease.Healthy immune function starts with a properly balanced endocannabinoid system.
 The ECS is intertwined through the immune system and plays a pivotal role in ensuring that you stay free from infection and autoimmune disorders.
 Immune cells have cannabinoid receptors, produce cannabinoids, and have a mechanism for breaking down cannabinoids after they’ve been used.
-The main role that the endocannabinoid system plays in the immune system is establishing immune homeostasis.15
+The main role that the endocannabinoid system plays in the immune system is establishing immune homeostasis.
+13

-How the ECS balances The Immune SystemHow the endocannabinoid system balances the immune system is a vast topic that comprises the different cells of the immune system and the ways in which they function.
+How the ECS balances The Immune system SystemHow the endocannabinoid system balances the immune system is a vast topic that comprises the different cells of the immune system and the ways in which they function.
 Both CB1 and CB2 receptors have a role in regulating the activity of a certain type of protein that is involved in the regulation of lymphocytes.
 Lymphocytes are a type of white blood cell.
-This regulation is an important part in keeping the entire immune system in homeostasis.18 The stimulation of cannabinoid receptors within the immune system causes a series of regulations and modulations to take place along cAMP pathways.
+This regulation is an important part of keeping the entire immune system in homeostasis.
+The stimulation of cannabinoid receptors within the immune system causes a series of regulations and modulations to take place along cAMP pathways.
 These pathways are responsible for many different types of communications that take place throughout the immune system.
 They are thought to play a significant role in the regulation and creation of immune homeostasis.
-The ways in which the endocannabinoid system and immune system function together has not been fully defined at the moment.
+15 The ways in which the endocannabinoid system and immune system function together have not been fully defined at the moment.
 It appears that the cannabinoid receptors in the immune system exhibit varying responses.
-One of the main roles that the endocannabinoid system appears to play in the immune system is signalling for the inhibition in activity across different types of cells which prevents the immune system from being activated when it should not be.
-However, while the ECS can inhibit activity, it has a certain threshold that can be overcome if the threat to the body is severe enough which allows the immune system to respond when a serious threat like an infection occurs.
-The endocannabinoid receptors in the immune system can exhibit two different types of effects: They can stimulate the immune system, or suppress it.
+One of the main roles that the endocannabinoid system appears to play in the immune system is signaling for the inhibition in activity across different types of cells which prevents the immune system from being activated when it should not be.
+However, while the ECS can inhibit activity, it has a certain threshold that can be overcome if the threat to the body is severe enough.
+This allows the immune system to respond when a serious threat like an infection occurs.
+The endocannabinoid receptors in the immune system can exhibit two different types of effects: stimulation or suppression.
 With the combination of both stimulatory and inhibitory potentials, the endocannabinoid system allows for the establishment of homeostasis by preventing the immune system from becoming overly active or not active enough.
-The numerous and complex ways in which the endocannabinoid system exists and functions within the body hold tremendous potential for new discoveries in health and medicine.
-Now that you have an understanding of how these systems intermingle together, it’s time to learn about some of the ways that the endocannabinoid system can be boosted and supported naturally.